faiyaz7283/dashtam-api/WARP.md

 ## Docker and Development Rules

+### Docker-Only Development Policy
+**CRITICAL RULE**: All development, testing, and execution must be done through Docker containers.
+- **NEVER run Python directly on host machine** for project-related tasks
+- **NEVER install project dependencies on host machine**
+- **All testing must be done in Docker containers** using `make test` or `docker-compose exec`
+- **Database operations must use containerized database**
+- **Package management must use containerized UV**

+This ensures:
+- Complete environment isolation
+- Consistent development experience across machines
+- No dependency conflicts with host system
+- Production-identical development environment

 ### Docker Service Names
 Always use these exact service names:
 - `dashtam-app` - Main FastAPI application